 by Guy Kawasaki

 Author Guy Kawasaki believes that enchantment transforms situations and relationships.
 His playbook showed me how mastery of the art of enchantment defines you.
-It’s a practice and an effect that occurs inside and out of the classroom, one that our students experience during their first campus tour to the moment they cross the graduation stage.
+It's a practice and an effort that occurs inside and out of the classroom, one that our students experience during their first campus tour to the moment they cross the graduation stage.
 To me, enchanting is creating an unforgettable educational experience that demonstrates our relevance and excellence to the world.
 Kawasaki is an influential thinker in the world of entrepreneurship and was a memorable keynote speaker in our Sebo Series on Entrepreneurship.

 by David McCullough

-Author and historian David McCullough’s stories never fail to inspire me, each one highlighting the vision, vitality and courage of people who have changed the world.
+Author and historian David McCullough's stories never fail to inspire me, each one highlighting the vision, vitality and courage of people who have changed the world.
 I believe that our students, who are learning how to live meaningful and productive lives, have the ability to continue the progress set by the individuals McCullough has written about.
 I encourage everyone to read this book and aspire to such achievements.
-With a clear purpose and support, anyone can have the kind of success that could one day be written about in a portrait on history.
+With a clear purpose and support, anyone can have the kind of success that could one day be written in a portrait on history.

 by David McCullough